DuiToken/DuiToken/README.md

 3% of all transactions (transfers, buys and sells) go back to the holders, and the size of your REWARD is proportional to the size of your bag.
 That is: The more you hold, the more you earn.

-3% of all transactions are automatically sent to the liquidity pool to ensure more sustainable prices & liquidity moving forward. (/Encourage higher bottoms & tops)
+3% of all reward transactions are automatically sent to the liquidity pool to ensure more sustainable prices & liquidity moving forward. (/Encourage higher bottoms & tops)

 The Total Supply is 3,000,000,000,000 $DUI.
-Transactions are limited to 0.5% of the total supply.
-(15B/3T tokens)
+Transactions are limited to 1% of the total supply.
+(30B/3T tokens)

 Read more on how to take care of $DÚI @ [DuiCrypto.com](https://DuiCrypto.com)